TheOpportunist/AVC-Team-4-2016/README.md

 This is the repository for team 4, 2016, AVC challenge.

-The team is:
+The team is: Thomas, Liam, Fergus, Cameron, and Jody.
-Thomas
-Liam
-Fergus
-Cameron
-Jody